Scranton Library Art Walking Tour

 Artworks 12 – 14 are located in the Children’s staff offices.
 They can be seen through the office windows and are available for a closer viewing during staff-led tours only.

-12 & 13) Lise Lemeland – Behind the Airplane, 2009 and Aileron Roll, 2009
+12 & 13) LISE LEMELAND – Behind the Airplane, 2009 and Aileron Roll, 2009

 Lise Lemeland’s paintings are exhibited both nationally and internationally.
 In 2010, the Smithsonian National Air and Space Museum acquired three of her paintings for their permanent collection, and these works were part of a featured exhibition at the museum called High Art in 2013.
 Her works have been acquired by many corporate collections in the U.S. and abroad, such as Hilton Worldwide, Fidelity, General Electric, Universal NBC, and Barr & Ochsner GmbH Inc. Lise is an aerobatic pilot, has competed in the northeast, and strives to convey the physiological as well as visual experiences of flying aerobatics in her paintings.

-14) Ernesto Chorao – Misty Evening, 1986
+14) ERNESTO CHORAO – Misty Evening, 1986

 Ernesto Chorao was a visual artist born in 1933 and died in 2005.